JackRaymondCyber/465FinalProject/README.md

 As well as the attack setup and testing for baidu apollo.

 [![apollodemo](./images/yt.jpg )](https://www.youtube.com/watch?v=Gq4KYq3EPdY)
-Click [here](https://www.youtube.com/watch?v=Gq4KYq3EPdY) to watch my video demostration of our issues with the apollo av stack.
+Click [here](https://www.youtube.com/watch?v=Gq4KYq3EPdY) to watch my video demonstration of our issues with the apollo av stack.

 ![report](./images/report.png)
 In the report, I wrote the section about the Autoware.AI attack and the section about the attack prerequisites.